 We were there since 10 am and had a free guided tour in English for 25 min.
-After that we just went through it freely.
+After that, we just went through it freely.
 The Vasa ship was the most impressive thing I’ve ever seen.

-Here, I think I should write something more about the Vasa ship, but on the other hand I think it’s better if you come there and feel it by yourself.
+Here, I think I should write something more about the Vasa ship, but on the other hand, I think it’s better if you come there and feel it by yourself.
 It will let you be speechless!

-Can you imagine seeing a 98% original wooden ship from the 17th century, which sank on its maiden voyage before even making it out of Stockholm’s port, now standing in the center of the museum and looks like it could sail whenever it wants to!
+Can you imagine seeing a 98% original wooden ship from the 17th century, which sank on its maiden voyage before even making it out of Stockholm’s port, now standing in the centre of the museum and looks like it could sail whenever it wants to!

 We left the Vasa Museum when it was around 4 pm, tired and hungry.
 Then we went back to the hotel and took a nap, had some food before going to Norr Mälarstrand.

-We wanted to take a the ferry to Södermalm, but we were too late.
+We wanted to take the ferry to Södermalm, but we were too late.
 So the ferry trip turned out to be the sunset watching walk alongside the waterfront at Norr Mälarstrand – the part of the city where you can find locals walking their dogs, jogging, or shopping groceries at the end of the day.

 DAY 3 – THURSDAY